We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 *Students enrolled in a PSEO Economics class are not eligible to compete.

-For the National Economics Challenge, facilitated by the National Council for Economic Education, specific Rules and Eligibility details can be found here.
+For the National Economics Challenge, facilitated by the National Council for Economic Education, find the listing of specific National Rules and Eligibility details.

 How many teams can I register?

-Registration for the Economics Challenge will be available online beginning January 1 of the Competition year.
+Registration for the Economics Challenge will be available online beginning November 1 for the Fall Session and January 1 for the Spring Session.

-Teachers may register as many teams as they like in up to 2 divisions for the Regional Competition.
+Teachers may register as many teams as they like in up to 2 divisions for the online qualifying round of the competition.

 Schools can only advance one team per division to the State competition.